Via ferrata Che Guevara at Pietramurata

 - Waterproof jacket

-The car park is located in Dro on the Gardesana Occidentale state road from Arco to Dro: it is comfortable, free and easy to reach.
+The car park is located near the center of Arco, in the Caneve area: it is comfortable, large, free and easy to reach, even on foot.
 From there we leave together with my van.
-(Address: Via Gardesana Occidentale 7 / A)

 Bring a lightweight backpack with a jacket, drinking water and a snack/energy bar.